 The Instagram Widget now supports hashtags!
 Now you can track hashtags instead of just usernames.

 The 2Checkout Payment Gateway, Product Labels, Checkout Addons, Checkout Field Editor, Dynamic Pricing, One Page Checkout, Product Enquiry Form, Social Login, Subscription Payments, Shipment Tracking, Product Tab Manager, Customer Wishlists, Force Sells, Products Per Page, Product Addons, & Catalog Visibility Options apps have all received numerous minor fixes, tweaks, performance updates, and improvements too.

 And on top of everything, there are hundreds of other minor bugfixes, tweaks, and enhancements to the entire platform and almost every app in the catalog – FAR too many to mention.

-In July we have several exciting new apps planned to add to our growing catalog so stay tuned!
+Over the next few months we have several exciting new apps planned to add to our growing catalog so stay tuned!